Historical pilot charts

 Here’s a trip showing how Columbus travelled to the Bahamas on his first voyage.
 The bar from due east ending in the number “42”, indicates that the wind was blowing from that cardinal direction 42% of the time.
 The wind was under 20 knots about 40% of the time, and there was an easterly component virtually all the time.

-Columbus was sailing pretty much straight down wind.
+Columbus was likely sailing straight down wind most of the westward voyage.

 Another cool polar histogram example